SquawkBus/squawkbus/README.md

 ### Publish / Subscribe

 The broker follows a standard pub-sub pattern.
-Publisher's send data to a "topic".
-Subscribers subscribe to "topic patterns" which may include wildcard characters.
+Clients subscribe to topic patterns.

-The data is sent as *packets* of *bytes*, so any kind of message can be sent.
+Other clients publish to topics, which gets routed to the subscribers.
+The data is sent as *packets* of bytes, so any kind of message can be sent.

 ### Notification

-Clients may request "notification" of subscriptions to a pattern.
-For example, if the pattern was "NASDAQ.*", and a second client subscribed to "NASDAQ.AMZN", the first client would be "notified" of this subscription.
+Clients may request *notification* of subscriptions to a topic pattern.
+For example, if the pattern was "NASDAQ.*", and a second client subscribed to "NASDAQ.AMZN", the first client would be notified of this subscription.

 ### Send (Peer to Peer)